Your logo is the key to your small business brand.

-However, that doesn’t mean you have an unlimited budget.
+However, that doesn’t mean you have an unlimited budget, a branding agency, or even a graphic designer.
 With today’s logo design crowdsourcing services, you still have lots of options for good small business logo design.

 - The logo design crowdsourcing process

-- Our top four picks for crowdsourced logo design sites for small businesses
+- Our top 4 picks for crowdsourced logo design sites

 - The pros and cons of using crowdsourced logo design sites